tottie000/GopherIllustrations/README.md

 # 💙 Others
 ### 🍬 Requests for new illustrations
-- There are no plans to add free illustrations at this time.
+- There are no plans to add free illustrations at this time, but they may be updated from time to time on a whim.
+  - Requests for the illustrations you want are [accepted here.](https://docs.google.com/forms/d/e/1FAIpQLSddFra0YFuKZzK5Blo7V3v4yycc3OQHWvUXP3sAqFkYG4-NAQ/viewform)
 - Please requests for illustrations are accepted Gmail or Twitter DM.

 ### 🍬 Please do keep the line stamps and Goods coming!
 - [tottie LINE sticker](https://store.line.me/stickershop/author/137587/ja)
 - [Goods](https://suzuri.jp/tottie)